ChilliCream/graphql-platform/website/src/blog/2019-01-24-schema-stitching.md

 The first call on the stitched schema takes a little longer (maybe 300 ~ 500 ms) since we are compiling the resolvers into a in-memory assembly.
 All further calls are fast (4 ~ 8 ms) in our example.
 The real life performance depends on how fast your connection to the stitched remote schemas is and how many data you are fetching.
 With the new batching layer that is coming soon the performance of the schema stitching should further improve.

-Open playground on <http://localhost:5000/playground> in order to fire up some requests agains our stitched schema and checkout the tracing tab for performance insights.
+Open playground on <http://localhost:5000/playground> in order to fire up some requests against our stitched schema and checkout the tracing tab for performance insights.

 The following query might be a good starting point since it will expose the ids of our objects.